How to Get a Good Bass Tone

 Add character with an amp sim or saturation

 Distortion and saturation add harmonics that make bass cut through, especially against distorted guitars.
 The key is to keep the low fundamental clean and only drive the upper harmonics.
 Bass amp sims like Neural DSP Parallax, the Darkglass-style suites and IK Amplitube SVX include clean/dirty blend paths for exactly this.
 Compare them in the best bass amp sims guide, or build it from plugins with the best bass plugins.
+Once a sim is loaded, the same approach to dialling in amp sim tones applies to bass.

 Lock the bass to the kick